 - With bacterial foodborne pathogens – Campylobacter, E. coli, Listeria, Salmonella, and Shigella – DNA testing can be done to determine the genetic fingerprint (PFGE pattern) of the bacteria.
 If these patterns match, it suggests that various unrelated individuals may have been infected by a common source.
 If the PFGE pattern of the strain found in ill persons and in a food product match, it is highly likely that the food product is the source of the outbreak.
 Matching PFGE patterns are an important part of proving “causation” in a food poisoning case seeking money damages.

-Our lawyers are some of the few in the nation that use this evidence to sue restaurants, grocery stores, food companies, hotels, building owners, and others.
+Our food poisoning lawyers are some of the few in the nation that use this evidence to sue restaurants, grocery stores, food companies, hotels, building owners, and others.
 They have won millions for their clients for both personal injury and wrongful death claims, including a recent $4.5 million settlement.